 Celebrated annually on October 23 from 6:02 a.m. to 6:02 p.m., Mole Daycommemorates Avogadro's Number (6.02 x 1023), which is a basic measuring unit in chemistry.
 Find ways to celebrate this chemistry “holiday” with the links below.

-Mole Day normally falls during National Chemistry Week—an annual event that unites Local Sections, businesses, schools, and individuals in communicating to their communities the importance of chemistry in every-day life.
+Mole Day also typically falls during National Chemistry Week—an annual event that unites American Chemical Society Local Sections, businesses, schools, and individuals in communicating the importance of chemistry in everyday life.

 - Chemical Quantities Activities